zulip/zulip/templates/zerver/help/upload-and-share-files.md

     If you wish to give your image a caption or title, you may add text before or after the generated link in your message.

+!!! tip ""
+    The maximum size for uploaded files is 25MB in most Zulip installations.
+    This limit can be changed by the server administrator.

 After submitting your message, you will see a clickable thumbnail if your file is a common image type (i.e. PNG, JPEG, etc.); all other files will simply have a link displayed.